relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR18] RIP_Heap_Analytics_Investigation.md

 Setup step:
 	Sync:
 	1. Transferred objects, which types are mostly used - select type issue
-	2. Profile, how many profiles usually users have - these data should be available in view page event, but it for sure would need additional actions, Defined or Custom properties should help.
+	2. Profile, how many profiles usually users have - this data should be available in view page event, but for sure it would need additional actions, Defined or Custom properties should help.
 	3. Log Errors Radio buttons usage comparison - Autocapture -> Defined events for yes and no -> Chart
 	4. Enable Scheduler Radio buttons usage comparison - Autocapture -> Defined events for yes and no -> Chart